- Regional Economic News

 A project of Southeast Arizona Economic Development Group (SAEDG) in partnership with Arizona G&T Cooperatives and community sponsors

-SAEDG is an Arizona State Data Center Affiliate
+SAEDG is a 501(c)(6) nonprofit corporation and an Arizona State Data Center Affiliate

 Powered by US ECONOMIC RESEARCH